Benefits for working age people who are ill or disabled

 Which benefits you can claim depends on your circumstances.
-Most people on a low income will claim for Universal Credit, but you might also be able to claim for Employment Support Allowance (ESA) or Statutory Sick Pay (SSP).
+Most people on a low income will claim Universal Credit, but you might also be able to claim Employment Support Allowance (ESA) or Statutory Sick Pay (SSP).

 Universal Credit